 Willis finally dragged himself out of the car, slammed the door then got a suitcase out of the trunk.
 He saw another suitcase with the name Bram in bold black lettering.
 “What the devil would a ghost need a suitcase for?”
 As he stared at it in amazement, it floated out of the trunk and up the stairs to the hotel door.
 “What the hell does he have in there!
-Beastly, everything tonight is beastly.
+Halloween season or not all this is beastly, everything tonight is beastly.
 The town, the turn-abouts, Frank at the gas station – crazy, bizarre, beastly nights indeed!”
 He grabbed his suitcase and followed Bram.

 The outside of the hotel was spooky, dirty, run-down, and had cobwebs all over it.
+There were several lit jack-o-lanterns on the porch.
 When Willis opened the front door he was shocked!
 He did not expect to see such opulent splendor.
 Deep red plush carpeting and velvet drapes provided a warm and cozy atmosphere.
 The overstuffed couches and chairs in dark gold velvet were inviting and luxurious.
-Brilliant crystal chandeliers hung from high ceilings of dark blood red wood.
-All the wood molding on the walls framed embossed wall paper in red and gold flowers.
-The front desk was also of deep blood red wood.
+Brilliant crystal chandeliers hung from high ceilings of dark blood-red wood.
+All the wood molding on the walls framed embossed wallpaper in red and gold flowers.
+The front desk was also of deep blood-red wood.
 Elaborate Tiffany lamps adorned the desk and all tables in the lounge.

 “May I help you, Sir?”
 Willis turned to the voice and saw a lovely woman with long raven black hair standing behind the desk.
 He walked over and sat his suitcase down by Bram’s and asked for a room.
 “For just tonight, please.
 A double,” he said as he looked down at Bram’s suitcase.
 He turned to look again at the lounge and rolled his eyes when he saw Bram lying on one of the couches.
 “You are not alone, Sir?”